ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_BOOK_RCI_024|Availablity update failed|when appointment availability is failed to update PRG_BOOK_RCI_011|Demographic service call failed|when rest call to demographic service fails PRG_BOOK_RCI_026|Booking status cannot be altered|when we tend to cancel the appointment details after the configured time span for cancel
+PRG_BOOK_RCI_018|Appointment cannot be canceled|If status is other than booked PRG_PAM_APP_005 |No data found for the requested pre-registration id | If no data found for the requested preregistration id
 ### GET /appointment/:preRegistrationId
 This request is to retrieve Pre-Registration appointment details by pre-Registration id.